 10 Scary Facts About Pool Leaks

 Pools come in many different shapes and sizes, and contain thousands of gallons of water.
 This means that if a leak occurs, it can lead to a substantial amount of damage.
-Whether your Scottsdale pool itself is damaged or your Phoenix home has a leaking pipe or the plumbing lines to the pool are leaking, the repair must be addressed as soon as possible.
+Whether your Scottsdale pool itself is damaged or your Phoenix or Mesa home has a leaking pipe or the plumbing lines to the pool are leaking, the repair must be addressed as soon as possible.
 Below are 10 scary swimming pool facts every pool owner should know.

 1) Pool Leaks Are Not Always Obvious